myemural/VulkanCppExamples/Examples/Fundamentals/Basics/DrawingMultipleTriangles/README.md

 ## Learning Objectives

-- Creating and managing shader modules
+- Creating a vertex buffer and fill it with data
-- Writing simple vertex and fragment shaders
+- Binding vertex buffer with command
-- Creating a simple graphics pipeline
-- Binding pipeline and drawing to framebuffers using it
+- Using vertex buffer in a shader with vertex attributes

 ## Theoretical Background